 Once you have created an SLA configuration, you can see it listed on the SLA window.

-Simply select an SLA to check the details of each configuration and make changes to it. be sure to click on "Save" to keep the changes that you have made.
-You can also toggle off an SLA when it is not needed by clicking on the toggle button.
+Simply select an SLA to check the details of each configuration and make changes.
+Be sure to click on Save to keep the changes that you have made.
+You can also toggle off an SLA when it is not needed by clicking on the toggle button!

 SLA in Tickets